 In other words, when it comes to good body shape and robust health, you cannot target fat loss from specific areas of your body by training those areas with weights.
 Resistance training targets only the muscles that are involved in the specific movements that you are performing and not the fat that surrounds those specific areas.
 Curls do not burn fat off of your biceps, dumbbell presses do not burn fat off of your chest and finally lateral raises do not burn fat off of your shoulders.

 Fat loss occurs on a total body scale as you keep yourself in a calorie deficit over time.
 As the weeks go by, you will lose fat from your entire body which will increase muscle definition.
 But you have no control over specific areas where fat is burned from.
+If you want to start a weight-training program, hop over to this site to learn about a few rules of weight-lifting and some common mistakes to avoid.

 With light-weight, high-rep approach, you provide a weaker stimulus to your muscles and you increase the chances of muscle loss during your cutting phase.